TronMen/Tron.github.io/_pages/about.md

 Individual Resume
 ======
-I am a mathematics learner.
 I currently work at the College of Mathematical Sciences, Zhejiang Normal University.
 I earned my PhD in Mathematics from Nankai University in July 2022.

 Research Interests.
 ======